VCU-CS-Capstone/CS-25-339-Publicly-Detectable-Watermarking-for-Large-Language-Models/Status Reports/Status Report Fall Week 07.md

 Hongsheng Zhou

 ## 1) Accomplishments this week ##
-This week, we successfully developed the watermark detection algorithm and integrated it with the embedding process, achieving a functional end-to-end system capable of embedding and detecting watermarks within large language models.
-We conducted extensive tests using diverse datasets to evaluate the system's performance, robustness, and reliability.
-Additionally, we began optimizing algorithms for better efficiency and reduced computational overhead.
-Technical documentation, including user guides and system architecture descriptions, is in progress.
+This week, we continued research on how to improve watermark resilience against test paraphrasing and editing.
+Our goal is to further optimize the system for scalability and efficiency, potentially leveraging parallet processing techniques.
+We also looked at user guides to make it easier for new users to use the program.

 ## 2) Milestones to be completed next week ##
-Next week, we will investigate methods to improve watermark resilience against text paraphrasing and editing.
-We will further optimize the system for scalability and efficiency, potentially leveraging parallel processing techniques.
-We plan to perform stress tests to evaluate system performance under various load conditions.
-Additionally, we will prepare a progress presentation for feedback from our mentor and faculty advisor.
+Next week, we will continue doing heavy research and programming.
+We want to find out specific attacks on these algorithms as well as different types of techniques for figuring out false positives.
+Our main goal at the end of this project is to get a high detection rate of AI written text.

 ## 3) Issues, problems or concerns ##
-We discovered that the watermark's detectability decreases significantly when the text is heavily paraphrased.
-We need to enhance the algorithm to address this vulnerability.
-The current implementation faces challenges with scalability due to high computational demands.
-We are exploring optimization techniques and more efficient algorithms.
-Computational resource constraints continue to slow down testing phases; we are looking into accessing additional resources or optimizing code for better performance.
-No other significant concerns at this time.
+Our only issue at this point is trying to make sure we get a fully written and tested prototype for the fall end date.